fsmosca/ThinkerJudge/README.md

 ### Command line
 ##### 1. Analyze the positions in the game on the pgn file.
 ```
-python evaluate.py --input-pgn ./docs/pgn/WorldChamp1972.pgn --engine-file stockfish_12 --engine-options "{'Threads': 2, 'Hash': 256, 'SyzygyPath': 'F:/Chess/EGTB/syzygy_3456'}" --movetime-ms 1000`
+python evaluate.py --input-pgn ./docs/pgn/WorldChamp1972.pgn --engine-file stockfish_12 --engine-options "{'Threads': 2, 'Hash': 256, 'SyzygyPath': 'F:/Chess/EGTB/syzygy_3456'}" --movetime-ms 5000`
 ```

 The analyzed games will be saved in `out_WorldChamp1972.pgn` and the analyzed positions will be saved in `human_eval.csv` which can be used to generate average errors of players.
+You can download [Stockfish](https://stockfishchess.org/) and [Lc0](https://github.com/LeelaChessZero/lc0) engine and use them for analysis.

 See the [help page](https://github.com/fsmosca/ThinkerJudge/wiki/Help) for more command line options.